HackingMusicTheory/hackingmusictheory.github.io/gawboy.md

 idioms, harmonic sequences, periods and phrases, applied chords, and modulation.
 Here are some lessons I’ve learned:

-1. Compress the topic.
-Aim for clarity and brevity rather than comprehensiveness.
+**1. Compress the topic.** Aim for clarity and brevity rather than comprehensiveness.
 Think of the videos as a bare-bones introduction that will be fleshed out and further contextualized in class.
 I still have to remind myself to not overteach online, but it helps to ask myself what is the least amount of information students would need to know to get started on an activity.

-2. Keep up the pace.
-Online time is different than in-person time.
+**2. Keep up the pace.** Online time is different than in-person time.
 The declamation style I developed for delivering information in the classroom (speaking slowly, pausing to let the note-takers catch up, emphasizing the main points though repetition) sounds lugubrious on the